Definition and Background of Appendicitis

-Obstruction of the appendix leads to a build-up of goblet cells, which continue to produce large amounts in spite of the obstruction; this causes abdominal pain in the periumbilical area.
-There is an inflammatory response consisting of swelling, and an infection from bacterial overgrowth, leading to an accumulation of pus; there is invasion by neutrophils and activation of inflammatory mediators.
-The main infective organisms are usually Escherichia coli and Bacteroides fragilis.
+The obstruction of the appendix leads to a build-up of goblet cells, which continue to produce large amounts of mucous in spite of the obstruction.
+This causes abdominal pain in the periumbilical area.
+There is an inflammatory response consisting of swelling, and an infection from bacterial overgrowth, leading to an accumulation of pus; further, there is an invasion by neutrophils and activation of inflammatory mediators.

-The infection and swelling causes further distension and an increase in the intra-luminal pressure.
+The infection and swelling cause further distension and an increase in the intra-luminal pressure.
 The pressure primarily occludes the venous drainage before occluding the arterioles; this leads to engorgement and congestion.
-This eventually progresses to occlusion and thrombosis of the arteriolar blood vessels and lymphatic drainage.
 At this point, the pain will localize to the right iliac fossa and surgical intervention will be needed as it rarely resolves past this point.
 The patient will now have systemic signs of illness, such as a fever, tachycardia, nausea and anorexia.

 If the appendix ruptures, the infection spreads to the abdominal cavity and causes an infection of the lining known as peritonitis (suppurative peritonitis).
 This widespread infection is very dangerous and can be fatal if it spreads to the bloodstream causing septic shock.